 One of the best ways to train reading and study Japanese is to read manga.
 They have an informal language, with slang and dialects.
-In addition, the sleeves have images and some furigana for easy reading.
+In addition, the manga have images and some furigana for easy reading.

 In addition, manga helps us to delve deeper into Japanese culture.
 It is difficult to learn the Japanese language without understanding its culture and way of thinking.

 Thinking about it, the site “Suki Desu” together with partner site “Did you know anime?” we created an article recommending 10 manga that will help you learn Japanese and get deeper into the country's culture.

 One of Japan's most famous manga, Detective Conan has won over people of all ages, including my mother.
 Despite being very famous in Japan, he is quite ignored and unknown among Brazilians, probably due to his features, and for appearing childish.
 But in reality Detective Conan has a very complex history, with investigative cases reminiscent of Sherlock Holmes.

 The synopsis seems simple: A high school boy who is a detective ends up being poisoned with a drug that turns him into a child.
 For security reasons he keeps his identity a secret and solves crimes using other people.